 Here are the basic steps in filing for a small claims case in the Philippines.

-- Visit the first level court (Metropolitan Trial Court, Municipal Trial Court in Cities, Municipal Trial Court, and Municipal Circuit Trial Courts) of the city or town where plaintiff lives or the first level court of the city where the person being sued is based.
+- Visit the first level court (Metropolitan Trial Court, Municipal Trial Court in Cities, Municipal Trial Court, and Municipal Circuit Trial Courts) of the city or town where the plaintiff lives or the first level court of the city where the person is being sued is based.

 - Go to the Office of the Clerk of Court and fill up the following forms—Information for Plaintiff, Statement of Claim, and Certification for Non-Forum Shopping.

-- The plaintiff shall pay the docket and other legal fees, unless allowed to litigate as an indigent.
+- The plaintiff shall pay the docket and other legal fees unless allowed to litigate as an indigent.

 - The court examines the claim.
 It may dismiss the case outright if it finds grounds to justify the dismissal.